Joshuah143/Twitter-bot-video/README.md

     pip install tweepy

-If you want to also to use twillio:
+If you want to also use Twilio:

     pip install twilio

 If you are using the pycharm IDE you won't need to use either, follow the steps shown in the video to import the modules.
-## During your twitter bot project:
+## During your Twitter bot project:
-- Rember you can pause to mess with the code however you want, thats half of learning
+- Remember you can pause to mess with the code however you want, thats half of learning
-- Use the docs and the videos liberaly if your unsure
+- Use the docs and the videos liberally if your unsure
 - Use the video as a first step into learning some more and creating your own projects
 ## How to go further:
 ###### These are some ideas for how you could go deeper into this project